Marbling 4 Fun - Marbling Paint Behaviour, Spreading Too Fast

 A few factors need to be in place before using the paint:

-Remember to drop a base colour one drop at a time in a different area in your tray ( never on top of each other)
+Remember to drop a base colour one drop at a time in a different area in your tray

 However rich you want the base colour to be is the amount of drops you use (max 12 drops in tray provided) This slows down paint spreading too fast.